 Of course, the repayments simply capitalise (build-up) on the current balance, so you’ll end up owing a bit more and the term of the loan will slightly lengthen.
 So it’s only worth doing if you need to.

-Approving loan application for the self-employed has been harder than usual recently, with 2020 tax returns filled with Government Assistance and Jobkeeper payments, which we need to subtract from profit.
+Approving loan applications for the self-employed has been harder than usual recently, with 2020 tax returns filled with Government Assistance and Jobkeeper payments, which we need to subtract from profit.

 We have dozens of applications ready to lodge right now though, given the 2021 financial year has just ended.
 If your accountant can quickly prepare your tax returns, we’re in my favourite time of the year where we can have applications assessed using either 2020’s or 2021’s.

-My team and I are able to contactlessly help everyone and of course are more than happy to address any questions or concerns you may have.
+My team and I are able to contactless help everyone and of course, are more than happy to address any questions or concerns you may have.

 Stay safe & stay warm,